INDICATION AND LIMITATION OF USE

+HYQVIA is indicated for the treatment of primary immunodeficiency (PI) in adults.
+HYQVIA is for subcutaneous use only.
 Safety and efficacy of chronic use of Recombinant Human Hyaluronidase in HYQVIA have not been established in conditions other than PI.

-Thrombosis may occur with immune globulin products, including HYQVIA.
+- Thrombosis may occur with immune globulin (IG) products, including HYQVIA.
 Risk factors may include advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.
 Thrombosis may occur in the absence of known risk factors.

 WARNINGS and PRECAUTIONS

 Hypersensitivity: Severe hypersensitivity reactions may occur, even in patients who have tolerated previous treatment with human IG.
 If a hypersensitivity reaction occurs, discontinue infusion immediately and institute appropriate treatment.
 IgA-deficient patients with antibodies to IgA are at greater risk of developing potentially severe hypersensitivity reactions, including anaphylaxis.

 Thrombosis: May occur following treatment with IG products and in the absence of known risk factors.
 In patients at risk, administer at the minimum dose and infusion rate practicable.
 Ensure adequate hydration before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.

 Immunogenicity of Recombinant Human Hyaluronidase (rHuPH20): Non-neutralizing antibodies to the Recombinant Human Hyaluronidase component can develop.
 The clinical significance of these antibodies or whether they interfere with fertilization in humans is unknown.